joeshirey/JSRepoAnalysis/README.md

 - **Rich Git Integration**: Automatically enriches the analysis with Git metadata, including the last commit date, full commit history, and a direct link to the file on GitHub.
 - **Centralized BigQuery Storage**: Stores all analysis results in a structured BigQuery database, perfect for longitudinal analysis, data visualization, and building custom quality dashboards.
 - **Efficient & Robust Processing**: Features incremental analysis to skip unchanged files, parallel processing for speed, and a robust error-logging and reprocessing mechanism.
+- **Categorization-Only Mode**: Includes a special mode to run only the product categorization engine and output the results directly to a CSV file, bypassing the AI evaluation and database writes.

 ## How It Works